dynatrace-oss/barista/src/lib/context-dialog/README.md

 ## Accessibility

-Context dialogs should be given a meaningful label via `aria-label`, because the button does not have a text.
+Context dialogs should be given a meaningful label via `aria-label` for the open trigger and via `aria-label-close-button` for the close trigger, because the buttons do not contain text.

 ## Examples